High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Essential Surface Preparation for Industrial Metal Bonds

-Surface preparation accounts for 90 percent of adhesive bond failures in metal applications.
+Surface preparation accounts for 90% of adhesive bond failures in metal applications.

 Industrial metal surfaces often carry invisible processing oils or oxidation layers that prevent direct molecular contact.